Skip to content

 988

-If you or someone you know is in crisis, please call or text 988, or visit 988lifeline.org/chat to chat with a counselor from the 988 Suicide & Crisis Lifeline, previously known as the National Suicide Prevention Lifeline.
-The 988 Suicide & Crisis Lifeline provides 24/7, free, and confidential support to people in suicidal crisis or emotional distress anywhere in the US.
+If you or someone you know is in crisis, please call or text 988, or visit 988lifeline.org/chat to chat with a counselor from the 988 Suicide & Crisis Lifeline.
+The 988 Suicide & Crisis Lifeline provides 24/7, free, and confidential support to people in suicidal crisis or emotional distress anywhere in the United States.

-On August 8, 2024, Everytown for Gun Safety Support Fund (Everytown) released a new report, “Dual Tragedies: Domestic Homicide-Suicides with a Firearm.”
-The report seeks to uplift and document the circumstances surrounding intimate partner homicide-suicide (IPHS) incidents involving a firearm.
+In October 2025, Everytown for Gun Safety Support Fund (Everytown) released an update to its report, “Dual Tragedies: Domestic Homicide-Suicides with a Firearm.”
+The report combines qualitative and quantitative research methods to detail a complete picture of intimate partner homicide-suicide (IPHS) incidents involving a firearm in the U.S.

 What Is Intimate Partner Homicide-Suicide (IPHS)?

-A tragedy where a person, their children, or other victims (e.g., a woman’s new partner) are killed by their current or former intimate partner and the intimate partner then attempts or dies by suicide.
+A tragedy where a person kills their current or former intimate partner, their children, or other victims (e.g., a woman’s new partner) and then attempts or dies by suicide.

-Everytown conducted focus groups with 43 survivors of IPHS and family annihilation2Family annihilation is any event where a person kills two or more family members such as their partner or children before killing themselves. with a firearm.
+In this report, Everytown also conducted focus groups with 43 survivors of IPHS and family annihilation1Family annihilation is any event where a person kills two or more family members, such as their partner or children, before killing themselves. with a firearm.
 These included such survivors as mothers of abused women who were murdered, aunts who became legal guardians of a sibling’s children, adults who witnessed the death of both parents during childhood, and others.

 Survivor interviews demonstrated the importance of understanding the risk factors of IPHS.
 All survivors of IPHS in the focus groups identified one or more of these 11 common risk factors: